Hyundai Motor says reviews investing in contract manufacturing

-SEOUL, June 4 (Reuters) - Hyundai Motor on Monday conducted due diligence on a contract car manufacturing plant site for possible investment, as the South Korean firm seeks ways to cut costs and conserve capital to develop new technologies such as electric vehicles.
+SEOUL (Reuters) - Hyundai Motor (005380.KS) on Monday conducted due diligence on a contract car manufacturing plant site for possible investment, as the South Korean firm seeks ways to cut costs and conserve capital to develop new technologies such as electric vehicles.

 The move follows Hyundai’s announcement on Friday that it had submitted a letter of intent to consider investing in the plant proposed by the city of Gwangju in the southwest of the country.

-Canadian auto parts supplier Magna International Inc produces BMW and other cars, and Hyundai’s affiliate Kia Motors outsources the production of its Picanto mini car.
+Canadian auto parts supplier Magna International Inc (MG.TO) produces BMW and other cars, and Hyundai’s affiliate Kia Motors (000270.KS) outsources the production of its Picanto mini car.

 But Hyundai’s investment, if finalised, would mark a rare expansion by major automakers into contract manufacturing.